-- 1. an understanding of the purposes, genres, and conventions of academic writing; - 2. an effective writing process, with a range of strategies for developing research questions, finding information, exploring and organizing ideas, revising, and editing; - 3. skill in the information search (research) process, including competence in using search tools such as specialized online databases to locate relevant materials and skill in assessing the relative value of various kinds of research materials and sources; - 4. competence in writing academic papers, including proposals, summaries and critical reviews and analyses, reflective pieces, and research papers; - 5. competence in critically analyzing, using, and citing sources using APA format; - 6. competence in developing arguments and in structuring papers effectively. - 7. skill in conveying a professional tone while writing with clarity, precision, and conciseness and skill in editing to eliminate common writing errors.
+- 1. an understanding of the purposes, genres, and conventions of academic writing; - 2. an effective writing process, with strategies for developing research questions, finding information, exploring and organizing ideas, revising, and editing; - 3. skill in the information search (research) process, including competence in using specialized online databases and other search tools to locate relevant materials and skill in assessing the relative value of various kinds of research materials and sources; - 4. competence in critically analyzing, using, and citing sources using APA format; - 5. competence in writing academic papers, including proposals, summaries and critical reviews and analyses, reflective pieces, and research papers; - 6. competence in developing arguments and in structuring papers effectively. - 7. skill in conveying a professional tone while writing with clarity, precision, and conciseness and skill in editing to eliminate common writing errors.

-Textbook & readings:

-- All course materials and required readings are available online on the course Blackboard site. - Publication Manual of the American Psychological Association (APA) (6th ed., 2010) recommended (not required).
-Note: nursing students will need this manual for future courses.
+Textbook: Publication Manual of the American Psychological Association (APA) (6th ed., 2010).